adikadu/blog-site/readme.md

 This app beautifully displays the blogs posted on this site.
 You can post any this by hiting `/compose` route.
-The app is connected to `mongodb database` so you can see all the blogs posted by the admin.
+The app is connected to `mongodb database` so you can see all the blogs posted by people.

 How to run this app:<br>
     -> If node is not installed then install it.<br>